ahammer/dart_board_add2app/README.md

 For Pigeon's you can bind the Flutter side in a AppDecoration/LifecycleWidget.
 See the `dart_board_spacex_plugin` for an example.

+## Features as Plugins

+If you are using Pigeon's, you'll need to also be using Plugin typed projects.
+This allows you to bundle android and iOS code within your feature.

+Dart Board transparently works with plugin feature types and will automatically include the Android/iOS bindings as well as registering your plugin.

 ## iOS Support